JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

 implicit_sum() ≈ sum(x)
 ```

-This means, using global variables inside functions without passing them as arguments ultimetly leads to type-instability.
+This means, using global variables inside functions without passing them as arguments ultimately leads to type-instability.
 What are the solutions

 ### Declaring `x` as const
 We can declare `x` as const, which tells the compiler that `x` will not change (and for the compiler mainly indicates **that type of `x` will not change**).